-Fluid Remarks Alcoholic beverages Dehydrate the body and cloud judgment.
-Urine Contains harmful body wastes.
-Is about 2 percent salt.
-Blood is salty and considered a food; therefore, requires additional body fluids to digest.
-May transmit disease.
-Seawater Is about 4 percent salt.
-It takes about 2 liters of body fluids to rid the body of waste from 1 liter of seawater.
-Therefore, by drinking seawater you deplete your body's water supply, which can cause death.
+Figure 6.2 The effects of substitute fluids awater Is about 4 percent sait.
+It takes about 2 liters of bo fluids to rid the body of waste from 1 liter of seaw Therefore, by drinking seawater you deplete your body's water supply, which can cause death. and an additional body fluids to digest.
+May transmit dise